MethodsAndPractices/vsteam/.docs/Remove-ReleaseDefinition.md

 ## PARAMETERS

 ### -Id
-Specifies one or more release defintions by ID.
+Specifies one or more release definitions by ID.

-To specify multiple IDs, use
-commas to separate the IDs.
+To specify multiple IDs, use commas to separate the IDs.

 To find the ID of a release defintion, type Get-ReleaseDefinition.

 ```yaml
 Type: Int32[]